Bleeding Gums May Signal Vitamin C Deficiency: Study Urges Diet Review Alongside Dental Care

 Gums

-Bleeding gums are one of the symptoms of sensitive gums, inflammation or gum disease, or even periodontitis.
+Bleeding gums are one of the symptoms of sensitive gums, inflammatory gum disease, or even periodontitis.
 People who are prone to bleeding gums, especially when brushing their teeth or biting off raw fruit, are usually advised to see their dentist immediately.

 In a new study published Feb.
 1 in the journal Nutrition Reviews, US researchers suggest that dietary intake of vitamin C should also be considered, as bleeding gums can be a sign of a deficiency.